databendlabs/databend/docs/doc/10-faq/08-how-to-benchmark-with-hyperfine.md

 Hyperfine is a cross-platform command-line benchmarking tool, that supports warm-up and parameterized benchmarks.

 Databend recommends using hyperfine to perform benchmarking via the ClickHouse/MySQL client.
-In this article, we will use the ClickHouse client to introduce it.
+In this article, we will use the MySQL client to introduce it.

 ### Before you begin

 * Make sure you have already [How to installed Databend](/doc/category/deploy).
-* Install the ClickHouse client, refer to [ClickHouse - Quick Start](https://clickhouse.com/#quick-start).
+* Install the MySQl client.
 * Check out [hyperfine - Installation](https://github.com/sharkdp/hyperfine#installation) to install hyperfine according to your distribution.

 ## Design SQL for benchmark